 Private schools are not required to submit a report on the use made of the funds they received.
 However, as the Direction de l'enseignement privé may audit applications for which financial assistance was granted, schools must keep any supporting documents related to such applications on file for three years.

-The project submission deadline is determined by each school board.
+The project submission deadline is determined by each school service centre and school board.

 - Répertoire culture-éducation (in French only)